Home/Blog/Well-Being/Home Remedies/Effective Chickenpox Treatment at Home: Chicken Pox Home Remedies, Prevention and Much More

 • Let the body soak in an oatmeal bath for 20 minutes maximum.

 You can also apply oatmeal lotion on the skin.
-It can help relieve itchy chickenpox blisters.
+It can help relieve itchy chickenpox blister

 5. Bath with Apple Cider Vinegar

-Bathing with apple cider vinegar is used as a chickenpox home remedy.
-The anti-microbial property of vinegar help in the management of chickenpox.
+Bathing with apple cider vinegar is a home remedy for chickenpox.
+Vinegar’s antimicrobial properties help manage chickenpox.
 It also helps reduce scarring, healing marks, and blemishes.

-Add two drops of tea or lavender oil to the warm water to counteract the vinegar’s odour.
-Tea trees and lavender oils are known to help sleep better.
+• Add two drops of tea or lavender oil to the warm water to counteract the vinegar’s odour.
+Tea trees and lavender oils are known to help you sleep better.

 6. Sugarfree Popsicles